melonproject-archive/documentation/chapters/factory.md

 This public state variable address array represents all fund contract addresses created by the FundFactory.
 &nbsp;

-`mapping (address => bool) public hubExists`

-This public state variable mapping maps an address to boolean to determine whether a specific address has a corresponding `hub` registered.
-&nbsp;

 `mapping (address => address) public managersToHubs`

 This public state variable mapping maps an address to an address, creating a relationship of manager to `hub`.